patrick-g-p/front-end-architecture/README.md

 ### Component.scss
 This file should contain only component-specific `.scss` files and styles.
 The file name should match the component name.
 So `UserProfile` should yield `UserProfile.scss`.

+### Utilities
+Utilities within the component directory should be sparse.
+They represent JS that is easier to comprehend when placed in its own module.

 ## Root Files Structure